 If at all possible look around and see if there are objective witnesses other that you, the other driver(s) and passengers in the vehicles.
 This is a traumatic time but finding objective witnesses who can help you is important.
 Write down their information, have them write it down or ask for a business card.

 Get medical attention for injuries sustained by you or your passengers.
 Don’t hesitate to call an ambulance if injuries require immediate attention.
 If not, visit the emergency room or a physician without delay.
 It is not unusual, because of the traumatic nature of the accident, for you not to realize the extent of injuries immediately, so see a medical provider soon.

 6. Photos of Vehicles

-Take pictures of all of the vehicles.
+Before you decide to take you car to an auto body chip repair company, take pictures of all of the vehicles.
 At least one photo should clearly show the license plate to identify that vehicle later on so that identification can’t be questioned.
 You care more about your own accident than anyone else and you can’t rely on the insurance company or others to take these photos.
 Here’s why.

 7. Accident Reports in New Hampshire

 In New Hampshire, if you’ve been in a motor vehicle accident and the police came to the scene and did a report, then you do not have to file an accident report on your own.
 However, if the police did not come to the scene and someone was injured, or if the combined damage to both or all vehicles is over $1,000, then you need to file an operator’s report.
 The form is available online here.
 Mail the completed form to: NH Department of Safety, Accident Section, 23 Hazen Drive, Concord, NH 03305.

 8. Be Careful With Insurance Statements